pantrypoints/sp/content/en/research/countries/china/xi/chapter-10e.md

 socialism in China has entered a new stage, and the consolidation and development of socialist ideology are facing new historical opportunities.
-The extraordinary achievements of reform, opening up and socialist modernization, the historic changes and achievements of the Party and the country since the 18th National Congress of the Communist Party of China, the strong vitality of Marxism and socialism demonstrated by adhering to and developing socialism with Chinese characteristics, and the profound changes in favor of Marxism and socialism brought about by the historical evolution of the two ideologies and two social systems in the world and the contest
+The extraordinary achievements of reform, opening up and socialist modernization, the historic changes and achievements of the Party and the country since the 18th National Congress of the CCP, the strong vitality of Marxism and socialism demonstrated by adhering to and developing socialism with Chinese characteristics, and the profound changes in favor of Marxism and socialism brought about by the historical evolution of the two ideologies and two social systems in the world and the contest